 Discover the defining moments in the early life of Judi Dench.
 From birth to education, explore key events.

-Dame Judi Dench is a highly acclaimed English actress renowned for her versatility across stage, film, and television.
-Over a career spanning seven decades, she has become recognized as one of Britain's greatest actors.
-Dench's impressive list of accolades includes an Academy Award, a Tony Award, multiple Golden Globe Awards, British Academy Television Awards, British Academy Film Awards, and Olivier Awards, solidifying her status as a celebrated and influential figure in the world of acting.
+Dame Judi Dench is a highly acclaimed retired English actress celebrated for her extensive and versatile career spanning seven decades in both stage and screen productions.
+Recognized as one of Britain's foremost actresses, she has received numerous prestigious awards, including an Academy Award, a Tony Award, multiple Golden Globe Awards, British Academy Television Awards, British Academy Film Awards (BAFTAs), and Olivier Awards, solidifying her status as a theatrical and cinematic icon.

-In 1971, Judi Dench married actor Michael Williams.
+In February 1971, Judi Dench married actor Michael Williams at St Mary's Church, Hampstead.

-In 1972, Judi Dench and Michael Williams welcomed their only child, daughter Finty Williams, who would later become an actress.
+In 1972, Judi Dench and Michael Williams had their only child, a daughter named Finty Williams, who later became an actress.

-In 2006, Judi Dench became the president of Mountview Academy of Theatre Arts in London, succeeding Sir John Mills.
+In 2006, Judi Dench became the president of Mountview Academy of Theatre Arts in London.

-On July 22, 2010, Judi Dench received an honorary degree of Doctor of Letters (DLitt) from Nottingham Trent University.
+On July 22, 2010, Judi Dench received an honorary Doctor of Letters (DLitt) degree from Nottingham Trent University.

 In 2010, Judi Dench started a relationship with David Mills, a conservationist.

-In 2010, Ovingdean Hall School, a special school for the deaf and hard of hearing in Brighton, where Judi Dench was patron, closed.
+In 2010, Ovingdean Hall School, where Judi Dench was a patron, closed.

-On January 15, 2011, The Dr Hadwen Trust announced that Judi Dench had become a patron of the trust, joining Joanna Lumley and David Shepherd.
+On January 15, 2011, it was announced that Judi Dench had become a patron of The Dr Hadwen Trust.

-In 2011, Judi Dench, along with musician Sting and entrepreneur Richard Branson, publicly urged policy-makers to adopt more progressive drug policies by decriminalising drug use.
+In 2011, Judi Dench, along with Sting and Richard Branson, publicly urged policy-makers to adopt more progressive drug policies by decriminalising drug use.

-In March 2013, Judi Dench was recognized for her fashion sense, being listed as one of the fifty best-dressed over-50s by The Guardian.
+In March 2013, Judi Dench was recognized by The Guardian as one of the fifty best-dressed individuals over 50.

-In 2013, Judi Dench underwent knee surgery, from which she recovered successfully, resolving the issue.
+In 2013, Judi Dench underwent knee surgery and recovered successfully.

-In 2014, Judi Dench was one of 200 celebrities who signed an open letter to the people of Scotland asking them to vote to remain part of the UK in that year's referendum.
+In 2014, Judi Dench was among 200 celebrities who signed an open letter urging the people of Scotland to vote to remain part of the UK in that year's referendum.

 In May 2020, Judi Dench became the oldest British person to be featured on the cover of British Vogue.